Last Modified: 1/10/2023

 6. Obtain other helpful information

 • Within the instructions in the “Medicare enrollment application” itself.
-See “Tips,” and Section 17 “Supporting Documents.”
+See “Tips,” and Section 12 or 17 “Supporting Documents.”

 • From your Medical Association or Medical Society.